Asymptotic approximation of central binomial coefficients with rigorous error bounds: Non-enveloping asymptotic series

 Since the same series envelops both $f$ and $J$, \eqref{eq:constraint} implies that

 Since $\exp(-2\pi x) = o(\exp(-bx))$, it follows that, for sufficiently large $k$,

-This contradicts the definition of $f$, so the assumption that the series~\eqref{eq:f-asym} envelops $f$ must be false. \end{proof} \begin{remark} {\rm Clearly Lemma~\ref{lem:fJ} can be generalised.
+This contradicts the definition of $f$, so the assumption that the series~\eqref{eq:f-asym} envelops $f$ must be false. \end{proof} \begin{remark} {\rm Lemma~\ref{lem:fJ} can be generalised.
 For example, the conclusion holds if $f(x) = J(x) + g(x)$, where $g(x) = O(x^{-k})$ for all positive integers $k$, but $g(x) \ne O(\exp(-2\pi x))$.
 Also, we can replace the function $J(x)$ by a different function that has an enveloping asymptotic series whose terms grow at the same rate as those of $J(x)$. } \end{remark}

 Our second class of examples involves asymptotic expansions where all (or all but a finite number) of the terms are of the same sign (assuming a positive real argument $x$).
 Such series can not be strictly enveloping~\cite[Ch.~4]{PS-v1}.
 As examples, we mention the Bessel function $I_0(x)$ (see Olver and Maximon~\cite[\S10.40.1]{OM}), the product of two Bessel functions $I_0(x)K_0(x)$ (see \cite[\S10.40.6]{OM} and \hbox{\cite[Lemma~3.1]{rpb256}}), and the {Riemann-Siegel theta function} (see~\cite[\S6.5]{Edwards}).
 In all these examples the terms have constant sign, so the remainder changes monotonically as the number of terms increases with the argument $x$ fixed.
 Eventually the remainder changes sign and starts increasing in absolute value.
-Usually the point where the remainder changes sign is close to where the terms are smallest in absolute value (see~\cite[\S\S4--5]{rpb268} for an exception).
+Often the point where the remainder changes sign is close to where the terms are smallest in absolute value, but this is not always true~-- see for example~\cite[\S\S4--5]{rpb268}.